TEALSK12/apcsa-public/curriculum/Unit3/Lesson-3XX.md

 - **Plan and construct** a create a calculator to perform a specialized operation
 - **Test, Evaluate, and Share** end product

+---
+#### Emphasize with students...

+#### Content - arithmetic operations

+The "brains" of the computer is a block of circuitry called the "Central Processing Unit" (CPU).
+At the heart of the CPU, is a sub-block of circuitry called the "Arithmetic Logic Unit" (ALU).
+As you might guess, this block performs arithmetic operations!

+At a most basic level, the computer is simply, a "deluxe calculator".
+While hand-held calculators have limitations on the size of the number you can work with,  the number range that is supported by your desktop or laptop computer is much bigger.
+Not only can the computer do things faster, it is great with repetitions.

+What are some situtions where you need to perform lots of calculations, possibly on very big, or very small, numbers?
+How often do you still use, or when would you use, a hand-held calculator (or the calculator on your phone)?

+---

 ### Assessments — _Students will…_
 - **Apply** advanced data and control concepts covered in Unit 3
 - **Submit** a complete, functional program